Legend0300/Email-Spam-Detector/README.md

 Please ensure that you comply with ethical guidelines and data privacy regulations when handling user data or training machine learning models for email spam detection.

 ---
-*Note: This is a fictional `readme.md` created for demonstration purposes only, based on the provided code and assumptions.
-Adjust the content as needed for your actual project.*